UoB-HPC/UoB-HPC.github.io/_posts/2020-05-05-choosing-models.md

 --
 layout: post
-title: Which performance portable programming model should I use?
+title: "Which performance portable programming model should I use?"
 author: Tom Deakin
 ---